rise8-us/rise8-us/docs/practice-playbook.md

 ## CI/CD Pipeline
 ---
 **Continuous Integration**
-We beleive CI begins at the local development env.
+We believe CI begins at the local development env.
 This includes the tools to run automated tests, linting, and other checks on branches **BEFORE** you merge up.

 We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the main branch health.
 Furthermore, it empowers the ability of the team to hold to agile practices.